jmeehan16/sstore-doc/source/bigdawg.rst

 Notes:

 1. BigDawg only compiles in JDK 8.
 2. If BigDAWG is installed on Ubuntu, setup_bigdawg_docker.sh may reports errors during the setup of the BigDAWG catalog in Postgres.
-This is likely caused by Docker's storage driver AUFS.
+This is likely caused by Docker's storage driver aufs.
 This can be fixed by `switching the storage driver to devicemapper <https://muehe.org/posts/switching-docker-from-aufs-to-devicemapper/>`_.

 Querying through BigDAWG/JDBC
 -----------------------------